Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1963

-Critics have long hailed Ben E. King, the Drifter’s seminal lead singer, as one of the landmark voices in all of rock history.
-But for my money his ill-fated replacement, Rudy Lewis (who was found dead in a Harlem hotel room, shortly after recording both Up On the Roof and On Broadway), was not merely King’s equal, but as evidenced by his stunning work on this long-lost Bacharach/David number, the B-side of On Broadway – and, please, do yourself a favor and pay particular attention to Lewis’ gut wrenching delivery of the line right after the song’s oh-so brief trumpet break – the guy was, just possibly, even better.
+Critics have long hailed Ben E. King, the Drifter’s seminal lead singer, as one of the landmark voices in rock history.
+But for my money his ill-fated replacement, Rudy Lewis -- found dead in a Harlem hotel room, shortly after recording both Up On the Roof and On Broadway -- was not merely King’s equal, but as evidenced by his work on this long-lost Bacharach/David gem, the B-side of On Broadway – was possibly, even better.
+And, please, do yourself a favor.
+Pay particular attention to Lewis’ delivery of the line right after the song’s oh-so brief trumpet break.
+That, my friends, is soul.

 147. Sally Go Round the Roses